BrightID/BrightID-Node/README.md

 # Brightside Node <img width="330px" src="images/brightside.svg"/>
 <sup>[💬 Join the conversation at decstack](http://tinyurl.com/decstack-projects-invite) channel: brightside-f2f</sup>

 Brightside nodes store the social graph used by Brightside.

-Mobile devices send updates to the graph to Brightside nodes.
+Mobile devices send them updates to the graph.

 By analyzing this graph, a Brightside node is able to determine whether or not a person can be verified as unique.
 When another application--such as a Basic Income application--wants to know whether a user is a unique individual in their system, they make a request to a Brightside node.
 Brightside nodes protect systems against fake or duplicate accounts, known as sybils.
 Node operators may earn money for their services.